Home

 • Visa on Arrival: A few countries issue visas upon arrival at the airport.
 Always check the specific requirements and fees before you go.

-• Electronic Travel Authorization (eTA): An eTA is a digital travel document needed for travellers without visas for certain countries.
+• Electronic Travel Authorisation (eTA): An eTA is a digital travel document needed for travellers without visas for certain countries.
 It can be easily obtained online before travelling.

 • E-visa: Philippines nationals might need an e-visa to visit some specific countries.